shwetavyas12/Zurich-50/README.md

 # GitHub Users in Zurich
 This project scrapes GitHub for users located in Zurich with over 50 followers and their public repositories.

+1. This project analyzes GitHub users in Zurich with over 50 followers, using the GitHub API for data collection.
+We utilized Python's requests library to extract user profiles and repository details, examining factors like follower count, hiring status, and repository features.
+Data was stored in CSV files for analysis.

+2. Key Findings: Users with more repositories attract more followers, hireable developers tend to share their email addresses, and enabling both projects and wikis enhances collaboration and documentation.

+3. Recommendations for Developers: Create and share more public repositories to attract followers, enable wikis and project boards for better collaboration, and provide contact information to facilitate networking for job opportunities.

 ## Files
 - **users.csv**: Contains information about users in Zurich.